-If you’re writing a bio that you intend to use for multiple pitches or publications, it’s a good idea to write it in the third person.
+Are you writing a bio you intend to use for multiple pitches or publications?
+Then it’s a good idea to write it in the third person.
 There are exceptions, of course.
 Some publications do require first-person bios as part of their editorial standards.
-However, third-person bios are common enough that it should be your default for your own website, blog, or column as well as for any pitches you send out.
+However, third-person bios are common enough that it should be your default.
+(Whether it’s your own website, blog, or column—as well as for any pitches you send out.)

 One old go-to is to mention your hometown, which is something you can liven up with a little geographic detail.
-For example, instead of just saying you are from Berkeley, West Virginia, you can mention that you “grew up in the mountains of West Virginia.”
+For example, don’t just say you’re from Berkeley, West Virginia.
+Instead, mention that you “grew up in the mountains of West Virginia.”
 Or that you were “born and raised in Northern Ireland.”
 You can also mention your pets or children, although avoid giving too much detail.
 Opt for “Annabelle Author lives with her two daughters” rather than “Annabelle Author lives with her two daughters, Ashley and Lauren.
 Ashley is in her first year at Adelphi (Go Panthers!), and Lauren is a junior in high school who plays tuba in the marching band…”

 Hobbies and interests are also good for establishing both your personality and your credibility.
 For example, romance novelists specializing in historical fiction may want to mention that they enjoy reading about the Victorian era.

-If your bio is for an essay or column, especially one that is being published online, calls to action (CTAs) are an excellent and simple way to make sure your bio works for you as a marketing tool.
-Just list your handles from your main social media platforms, and include a link to your website.
-It’s pretty standard nowadays to list your CTA at the very end of your bio to make sure readers will easily be able to research you and your work.
+If your bio is for an essay or column, especially one that is being published online, consider a call to action (CTAs).
+CTAs are an excellent and simple way to make sure your bio works for you as a marketing tool.
+Just list your handles from your main social media platforms.
+Then include a link to your website.
+It’s pretty standard nowadays to list your CTA at the end of your bio to ensure readers can easily research you and your work.